The City of Mantua Refuge

 New storm : rescuers in danger

 GRESSONEY – All dead.
-The bodies of the four mountaineers from Mantua-Dr. Sergio Donati, 52, a native of Modena, Sergio Begnozzi, 41, a merchant, Ugo Scalori, 39, a lawyer, and Vincenzo Zanotti, 33, a farmer-were recovered by rescue teams at 11:15 a.m. this morning in the western area of Monte Rosa known as the “Nose” of Lyskamm, dówhere they had been swept away by an avalanche Sunday morning.
+The bodies of the four climbers from Mantua — Dr. Sergio Donati, 52, originally from Modena, Sergio Begnozzi, 41, merchant, Ugo Scalori, 39, lawyer, and Vincenzo Zanotti, 33, farmer — were recovered by rescue teams at 11:15 this morning in the western part of Monte Rosa known as the “Naso” of Lyskamm, where they had been swept away by an avalanche on Sunday morning.
 The four, hit by the huge mass of snow, had been dragged for a few meters then ended up in a 150-meter-deep gully.The recovery of the bodies was done by mountain rescue teams who had been reaching the area of the disaster since this morning with helicopters provided by the Carabinieri, Guardia di Finanza and firefighters.
 It was the first group of rescuers, this morning at around 7:30 a.m., who located the spot where the bodies of the ill-fated mountaineers had been dragged: in fact, with the detection equipment, it was possible to pick up the “beep-beep” of the four “Pieps” (signaling devices) that the victims were carrying during the hike.
 Shortly thereafter, another helicopter transported the cinòfili team led by Brenno Rial, who was accompanied by three specialists from Cogne, to the area.
 The dogs quickly located the bodies.
 He took to digging, in an immense mass of snow, and shortly afterwards the bodies surfaced.
 According to what rescuers were able to determine, the four climbers died instantly when the avalanche swept them into the gully.
 The bodies were flown by helicopter to Gressoney, where a burial chamber will be set up.
-At the time of writing, it is 2 p.m., we learn that some teams of rescuers who had descended into the gully and are returning to Gressoney on a strenuous march are in serious difficulty, as after clearing up this morning, weather conditions, about noon, “have suddenly turned for the worst.
+At the time of writing, it is 2 p.m., and we have learned that some rescue teams who had descended into the gully and are now returning to Gressoney on a grueling march are in serious difficulty, because after this morning’s clear spell, the weather conditions at midday “suddenly took a turn for the worse.”
 Attempts by helicopters to head back to the area to try to get these men on board were futile.
 We learn that the team that recovered the victims consisted of Renzo and Arturo Squinaquel(actually Squinobal, ed.), Daniele and Fritz Barel(actually Barrel, ed.), Willy Montery(actually Monterin, ed.), and DavideComisasca (actually Camisasca, ed.).
-The frantic rescue operation that it was hoped would enable them to find someone still alive had begun at first light this morning, after a night of anguished waiting on which for rescuers and the families of the four victims had weighed the feeling of helplessness in the face of tragedy: in fact, yesterday and the day before, the weather had remained bad and the teams had been unable to move.
+The frantic rescue operation, which it was hoped would enable someone to be found alive, began at dawn this morning, after a night of agonizing waiting during which the rescuers and families of the four victims were weighed down by a feeling of helplessness in the face of the tragedy: yesterday and the day before, the weather had remained bad and the teams had been unable to move.
 Tonight a clearing had reopened some hope: unfortunately, however, under that snow mountain there was no one left waiting for salvation.

 (Evening Press, May 26, 1978)